-Ireland overcome 'chaos' to set up dream England date
+From laughing at chaos to 'dream' Grand Slam date

 The circumstances around Ireland's win led Farrell to say: "Obviously it wasn't champagne rugby all round, but as far as character and fight and want for each other, that's the best game I've ever been involved in."

-In addition to Doris, Sheehan, Henderson and Kelleher, there was concern for Garry Ringrose after the Ireland centre was stretchered off on his 50th cap after suffering a head injury following a collision with Blair Kinghorn.
+In addition to Doris, Sheehan, Henderson and Kelleher, there was concern for centre Garry Ringrose, earning his 50th cap, who was carried off on a stretcher with a head injury following a collision with Blair Kinghorn.

 However, with Farrell having sounded hopeful about Sheehan and Doris' fitness before hosting England next week, the Ireland head coach also had a positive update about Leinster's Ringrose.